 - Shimano GRX hydraulic disc brakes

-The Cannondale Topstone Neo 5 is a 700c gravel e-bike built for commuting on both adventurous gravel and comfortable road-like terrain.
+The Cannondale Topstone Neo Carbon Lefty 3 is a 650b gravel e-bike built for commuting on both adventurous gravel and comfortable road-like terrain.

-The Bosch Performance Line Speed mid-drive motor allows a maximum assisted speed of 28mph and, combined with a 500Wh battery, provides plenty of range for a day on the trails.
+The Bosch Performance Line CX mid-drive motor allows a maximum assisted speed of 28 mph and, combined with a 500Wh battery, provides plenty of range for a day on the trails.

-A carbon fork helps absorb most vibrations or bumps you encounter, and tire clearance of up to 42mm or means you can customize this bike for varied terrains.
+A lefty suspension fork helps absorb most vibrations or bumps you encounter, and tire clearance of up to 47 mm means you can customize this bike for varied terrains.

 The 11-speed Shimano GRX drivetrain provides flawless shifting and has a solid gearing range.
 Finally, the GRX hydraulic disc brakes don’t disappoint and are a brilliant addition to the overall product.